PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 # Quantifying our World into Data

-We start of with a comfortable introduction to some basic concepts and tools.
+We start off with a comfortable introduction to some basic concepts and tools.
 Today we will focus on how we can see and quantify our world into data.
 We are going to cover some basic concepts and apply those concepts to a mock assessment.
-In the workshop, you are introduced to R, an industry standard tool for statistical programming.
+In the workshop, you are introduced to R, an industry-standard tool for statistical programming.

 ## 0) Learning Objectives
 1. Enable you to quantify real-world phenomena and objects into data.